Published September 2016; updated August 2020

-Staff in the Chamber and Information Service assist the general public with basic enquiries, particularly finding documents in hard copy or on websites and directing them to Government Departments for further information.
+Staff in the Chamber and Information Service can assist the general public with basic enquiries, such as finding documents in hard copy or on websites or directing them to Government Departments for further information.
 Staff may not give legal advice.

-For Members the Chamber and Information Service will undertake more detailed enquiries and research on topics related to parliamentary matters.
+For Members and Committees the Chamber and Information Service can undertake more detailed enquiries and research on topics related to parliamentary matters.

 The Chamber and Information Service is committed to making all information available electronically.
 It has overall responsibility for the maintenance and development of the Tynwald website.
 The website contains information about the history of Tynwald, how it works today, including information about Members and Officers, Sittings and Committees.
 In addition, it contains all parliamentary documents such as Order and Question papers, Hansard, Reports, Bills in Progress, copies of the Standing Orders of Tynwald and the Branches and Media Releases.

-Each year a Junior Tynwald sitting is held where senior school pupils (age 16-18), acting as members, have the opportunity to put their questions to real Members followed by a debate on motions of their choice in the Tynwald Chamber.
+Each year a Junior Tynwald sitting is held, which gives senior school pupils (age 16-18) the opportunity to put their questions to real Members followed by a debate on motions of their choice in the Tynwald Chamber.

-Tours for local primary schools, usually children ages 7-11, with or without a role play version of a sitting of the House of Keys, may be booked through the Chamber and Information Service.
+Tours for local primary schools, usually children ages 7-11, may be booked through the Chamber and Information Service.
 Local constituency Members often arrange and accompany such visits.

-In addition, in 2014 the position of Parliamentary Interm was created.
-The primary aim of this role is to provide experience of the workings of a modern parliament for the intern, but also for him or her to spread understanding of Tynwald in the wider community, for instance through a monthly blog and school visits.
+In 2014 the position of Parliamentary Interm was created.
+The primary aim of this role is to provide experience of the workings of a modern parliament for the intern, but also for the postholder to spread understanding of Tynwald in the wider community, for instance through a monthly blog and school visits.
 The intern is recruited on a fixed-term annual basis.